 A window will appear which displays the decay curve.
 Close the window to return to the main VI.

-Perform at least three decay measurements more if necessary to have at least three sets of decay measurements that have similar values.
+Perform three or more decay measurements and verify that three of the measurements have similar values.

-Press the button labled Click to Update Qext2.
+Press the button labeled Click to Update Qext2.
 Scroll through the decay measurements and select one which represents the average values measured.
 This is the Qext2 that will be used in the main VI to calculate gradient.

 In the logbook, write down in table format:

-Eacc, Q0, Qext1, Qext2, Qext2 % error, QHOMA, QHOMB, Tau and radiation.
+Eacc, Q0, Qext1, Qext2, Qext2 % error, Tau and radiation.

 Qo versus Eacc Cavity Performance Measurement